Club Puebla: 1988 Copa México

 On 26 May 1988 Emilio Maurer acquired the club and his first action was to substitute coach Luis Enrique Fernández by Hugo Fernández.
 Hugo led the team to the 1988 league quarter-finals but was eliminated by America with a score of 6–2.
 For the 1988 Copa México, Puebla reinforced by signing Arturo Castañon, Wana Contreras, the Chilean defender Oscar Rojas and the forward Jorge Aravena.
 In the quarter-finals Puebla defeated Toluca in the Estadio Cuauhtémoc before more than 40 thousand fans in a night game that had not being played in Puebla for more than 3 years.
 In semi-finals, Puebla defeated Monterrey to advance to their fifth Copa México final, having won 2 and lost 2.
 In the final Puebla faced Cruz Azul.
 The first match ended with a 1–1 draw.
 Scoring for Puebla was the midfielder Marcelino Bernal, while Mojica scored the Cruz Azul goal.
 The second match ended with a 0–0 draw and Puebla was awarded the cup for the goal scored as visitant in the first match played in the Estadio Azteca.
-Puebla starting line up were Aguilar (goalkeeper), Torres, Gamal, Roberto Ruiz Esparza, Amador (Rosete) (defender), Marcelino Bernal, Cosío, Bartolotta (midfielders), Paúl Moreno, Ramos (Omar Mendiburu), Gustavo Moscoso (forwards).
+Puebla starting line up were Aguilar (goalkeeper), Torres, Gamal, Roberto Ruiz Esparza, Amador (Rosete) (defender), Marcelino Bernal, Cosío, Bartolotta (midfielders), Paúl Moreno, Ramos, Omar Mendiburu and Gustavo Moscoso (forwards).